 (2) serve a period of incarceration which may not exceed thirty days; and/or

-(3) participate in a motor vehicle accident prevention course; and/or
+(3) participate in a motor vehicle crash prevention course; and/or

 (4) perform community service for a number of hours to be determined by the court, which may not exceed two hundred hours.

 [Receive a penalty equivalent to or greater than the state’s vehicular or negligent homicide statute].

 The model vulnerable road user law is primarily based upon Oregon’s law.
 It is meant to increase awareness about the need to for drivers to be attentive when sharing the road with non-drivers and provide a level of punishment that fills a gap between normal traffic citations and criminal vehicular homicide, manslaughter, or driving while intoxicated laws.

 Section 1 defines who is included as a “vulnerable road user.”
 The model law attempts to be as inclusive as possible with the defining characteristic of people included in the definition being the lack of automotive-style occupant protection, such as crash zones, windshields, and seatbelts.

 Section 2 defines when the law is applicable and who can be charged with a violation of the law.
 This is a section of the law that likely needs tailoring to each individual state.
 The core concept of this section is that a driver who does some unsafe behavior and causes the serious injury or death of a vulnerable road user can be punished according to this law.
 We believe this type of punishment is justified because:

 - Serious injury or death are appropriate aggravating circumstances for enhanced punishments,

 - While no serious injury or death is acceptable, it makes sense to provide a greater punishment when the injured or killed party is more vulnerable in order to promote a societal norm that people capable of causing more harm bear a greater responsibility due to that capability.